Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Methodology

 \subsubsection{Validation of Topic Modeling Approach}

-To assess the robustness of our topic modeling approach across historical runs, we compare the lexical overlap and semantic similarity of the extracted topics per question.
-Specifically, we compute pairwise Jaccard similarity scores to evaluate the consistency of topic labels and use sentence embeddings with cosine similarity to capture semantic agreement between differing topic sets.
+To validate the robustness of our topic modeling approach, we compute metrics to determine whether the extracted insights represent stable underlying patterns rather than artifacts of random variation.
+Specifically, we compare the lexical overlap and semantic similarity of the extracted topics per question across 30 repeated runs.
+We compute pairwise Jaccard similarity scores to evaluate the consistency of topic labels and use sentence embeddings with cosine similarity to capture semantic agreement between differing topic sets.
 For computing embeddings, we use the \textit{SentenceTransformer('all-MiniLM-L6-v2')} model.
 According to the documentation, \textit{all-MiniLM-L6-v2} is roughly five times faster than their best-performing model \textit{all-mpnet-base-v2}, while still delivering comparable quality~\cite{reimers_sentence_transformers}.
-This makes it well suited for quantifying how stable and semantically coherent the generated topics are across historical runs with the same configurations.
+This makes it well suited for quantifying the stability and semantic coherence of the generated topics across runs with identical configurations.
 The validation is performed across all questions, and results are aggregated to provide a comprehensive picture of robustness.
-These robustness metrics directly address \textbf{research question 5:} \textit{How consistent are the topics across historical runs using the same configuration?} Answering this question provides evidence that the insights drawn from the topic modeling process are not artifacts of random variation but reflect stable underlying patterns in the data.